Frequency Modulation Tutorial Includes:

-This has given rise to classifications of narrow band FM and wide band FM.
-These can be related to the modulation index and deviation ratio.
+There are two main classifications for frequency modulated signals and these can be related to the modulation index and deviation ratio.

-- Wideband FM: Wideband FM is typical used for signals where the FM modulation index is above 0.5.
+- Wideband FM: Wideband FM is typical used for signals where the FM modulation index is above about 0.5.
 For these signals the sidebands beyond the first two terms are not insignificant.
-Broadcast FM stations use wideband FM which enables them to transmit high quality audio, as well as other facilities like stereo, and other facilities like RDS, etc..
+Broadcast FM stations use wide-band FM which enables them to transmit high quality audio, as well as other facilities like stereo, and other facilities like RDS, etc.